1414213/scwin2/README.md

 "IncrementsLeftElseRight": true
 "TapsElseHolds": false
 ```
-Works the same as *StickRadial*.&emsp;All Button types are released when touch input is stopped so *Deadzone* defaults to 0.
+Works the same as *StickRadial*.&ensp;All Button types are released when touch input is stopped so *Deadzone* defaults to 0.

 ### PadScroll
 ```